Midwestern Legislative Conference

 A principal objective of CSG Midwest is to support the efforts of the Midwestern Legislative Conference.
 The MLC is a nonpartisan association of all legislators representing 11 states (Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Nebraska, North Dakota, Ohio, South Dakota and Wisconsin) and the Canadian province of Saskatchewan.
 The provinces of Alberta, Manitoba and Ontario are MLC affiliate members.

 The purpose of the MLC is to foster cooperation among the region’s policymakers through the consideration of common problems, the exchange of information and ideas, the sharing of knowledge, and the pursuit of collaborative efforts to improve state government.

 The MLC Annual Meeting — the only event designed by, and for, state and provincial legislators from the Midwest — features a mix of renowned speakers, professional development workshops and policy sessions on issues of critical importance to this region.
-This year, the meeting will be held July 11-14 in Rapid City, S.D.

 The MLC supports seven standing policy committees that provide a forum for Midwestern state and provincial lawmakers to work together, share information and exchange ideas on issues of importance to this region.
 The MLC supports the following interstate policy committees:

 - Health & Human Services Committee

 - Midwest-Canada Relations Committee

 In addition to these policy committees, the MLC has a BILLD Steering Committee, which provides guidance to the premier leadership development program for state and provincial legislators in the Midwest.

 A bipartisan committee of legislators oversees the Midwestern Legislative Conference’s resolutions process.
 This committee considers resolutions introduced by individual members of the MLC as well as those supported by various MLC policy committees.